Shiroka laka Village – Architectural Reserve

 Shiroka laka Village is located in the Rhodopes, 23 km northeast of Smolyan and 16 km away from Pamporovo.
 The name of the village derives from the old Bulgarian word “laka” – curve, bend, meander.

 Shiroka laka was founded in the 17th century and has now become one of the most popular tourist destinations in Bulgaria.
 The village has preserved its architecture from the Bulgarian Revival Period, its musical culture, beautiful landscapes, and rich history.

 Shiroka laka is famous for its beautiful, authentic Rhodope houses that lie amphitheatrically on both sides of the river.
 The local master builders were well-known throughout the country.
-The old houses have the typical traits of the Rhodope architectural style – they are two storey-buildings with bay-windows and an internal wooden staircases.
+The old houses have the typical traits of the Rhodope architectural style – they are two storey-buildings with bay-windows and internal wooden staircases.
 Most of the rooms are spacious, with wooden couches against the walls and small windows.
-The most famous representatives ones are Sgurovska House, Uchikovska House, and Grigorovska House.
+The most famous ones are Sgurovska House, Uchikovska House, and Grigorovska House.

 The village is also renowned for the folklore traditions it has preserved.
 Some of the most eminent singers and bagpipe-performers of Rhodope folklore songs were born in this village.
 The National School of Folk Arts was established in Shiroka laka in 1972.